Gr701/serial_client/README.md

 2. Run `src/main.py`
 3. If `colorama` and/or `pyserial` modules are missing install them using pip
 4. Connect your device
-5. To stop the program use .exit command or Ctrl+C twice
+5. To stop the program use `.exit` command or `Ctrl+C` twice

 ## Communitcation protocol

-The program supports lower case english alphabet encoding/decoding.
+The program supports morse to lower case english alphabet encoding/decoding.

 The characters encoded with morse should be separated by one space.
 The words are separated by two and the end of the message is three spaces.
 Once the program detects three spaces it proceeds to decode the message and print it to the console.
-If there are invalid charecters they are replaced with `?` in the decoded string.
+If there are invalid characters they are replaced with `?` in the decoded string.

 Everything that is placed between `_` and `\0` characters is considered a debug message and excluded from the decoding.